CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 The first problem to solve for is how to efficiently query how items flow from a sender to a receiver.
 This is currently captured via the report and item lineages; this is a graph structure where each item and report has a link to its parent.
-Some example questions that a solution would need to solve for is:
+Some example questions that a solution would need to solve for:

 > As a sender, what are the list of reports I sent out grouped by receiver?